UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How do you split bills when one person works from home?

 If one roommate works remotely, it is standard practice to negotiate a slight percentage increase for that person regarding variable costs.
-A 60/40 split on electricity and heating bills effectively covers the extra daytime energy used for cooling and electronics.
+A 60/40 split on electricity and heating bills effectively covers the extra daytime energy used for climate control and electronics.

 Can you split utilities based on income?